BrockHartweger/Data-Scientists/ProjectPlan.md

 #### Aadhya (Modeler)
 Responsible for implementation of machine learning models, visualizations, and summary statistics in order to analyze player trends and statistics.

 ## Research Questions

-1) What is the relationship between at bats and home runs after controlling for doubles, triples, and games played, both in my sample and in the underlying population?
-How does my model perform on new data?
+1.)
+What is the relationship between at-bats and home runs after controlling for doubles, triples, and games played?
+How well does this model generalize to new data?

-2) How do at bats, games, doubles, and triples relate to the log odds of a player hitting 10 or more home runs in a season, in the sample training data?
-How does a classifier built on this model perform on new data?
+2.)
+How do at-bats, games played, doubles, and triples relate to the likelihood of a player hitting 10 or more home runs in a season?
+How well does a classifier built on this relationship perform on unseen data?

-3) How accurately can statistics such as at bats, games played, doubles, and triples predict the number of home runs a player will hit in a season.
-Which variables contribute most to the prediction and by how much?
+3.)
+How accurately can at-bats, games played, doubles, and triples predict the number of home runs a player will hit in a season, and which of these variables contributes most to that prediction?

 ## Datasets